sansugupta/CI-CD-Pipeline/README.md

 # Enterprise CI/CD Pipeline Implementation
-🚀 A production-grade CI/CD pipeline using Jenkins, SonarQube, Docker, Kubernetes, and Argo CD.
+🚀 A comprehensive implementation of a CI/CD pipeline using Jenkins, SonarQube, Docker, Kubernetes, and Argo CD for a Spring Boot application.

 ## 📌 Project Highlights: